Please enable JavaScript to ensure auto alt text generation works properly

 Following up also signals engagement.
 It shows the candidate is attentive and proactive, which may reflect positively during evaluation.
 27% of recruiters use follow-up messages as tiebreakers between equally qualified applicants, making them crucial in competitive hiring scenarios.

 Many candidates don't send follow-up emails after async interviews.
 By doing so, a candidate may stand out in a competitive hiring process.
-In fact, candidates who send post-interview follow-ups achieve 22% higher conversion rates compared to non-senders.
+In fact, candidates who send thoughtful follow-ups often report stronger engagement from hiring teams compared to those who don't follow up.

 • Builds connection: A follow-up email helps humanize your application after the impersonal nature of async video responses